 If you don’t pass for some reason you will get a candidate report that shows your weaknesses and strengths.
 This can help guide your studying for the next try.
 Typically boards of nursing require that you wait 45-90 days in between exams.
 Check with your board to find out its rules.

 Your school’s program will find out.
 Schools receive passing rates so they can report them to incoming graduates and to the higher education powers.
-So remember that, your school wants you to pass – it makes them look good too.
+So remember that your school wants you to pass – it makes them look good too.
 If you feel weak going into the exam, see what resources they might have available to help strengthen you.
 And if you don’t pass an exam, see what resources they might have available to help you the second time.
-Nursing schools are invested in their graduates’ success.
+Nursing schools are invested in their graduates’ success, and no, a nursing school can not prevent your graduation if you fail the NCLEX.

 If you do have to retake it, please seek out testing preparation to help you be successful.
 Students I have mentored have used services, one-on-one tutoring, and professors to help them develop a testing plan.
-Only about 50% of people that retake the exam pass – so it is really important to go into it prepared the second time.
+Less than half of the people that retake the exam pass – so it is really important to go into it prepared the second time.

-So I hope that you are in the 80% that pass, if you are reading this blog, chances are that you will be.
-Which ever try you are on, practice resources are available here to help you be successful.
+So I hope that you’re among the students that pass.
+If you’re reading this blog, chances are that you will be.
+Whichever try you are on, practice resources are available here to help you be successful.

 – Nurse Amy